Prepare a written description of the project on no more than 11 typed (you may also use a combination of text and artwork).

 - History: Research and describe the history of the technology from its inception.

-- Future Technology: Describe the team's vision for what this technology will be like in 20 years — including scientific principles involved in developing the technology.
+- Future Technology: Describe the team’s vision for what this technology will be like in 10 or more years — including scientific principles involved in developing the technology.

 - Breakthroughs: Research and describe breakthroughs that are necessary to make the future technology design a reality.
 Why doesn’t this future technology exist today?
 Choose one of your required breakthroughs and describe a research project that would have to be planned and carried out to test your ExploraVision project.
 If possible, include the kind of data or measurements that would be collected in the investigation.